SoAfricano's Arrest: Old Video of King Promise and Embattled 'Businessman' Sparks Reactions Online

 For years, SoAfricano was known for his "Ghana-themed" apparel and his frequent appearances alongside celebrities, projecting an image of a successful, harmless entrepreneur.

-However, the CID revealed a much darker side to this public persona.
-Following a joint operation by the BNI and the Cybercrime Unit, it was discovered that the suspect allegedly operated a Telegram group titled "vipsleepfetish2025".
+However, the CID detailed a much darker side to this public persona.
+Following a joint operation by the Bureau of National Investigations (BNI) and the Cybercrime Unit, it was discovered that the suspect allegedly operates a Telegram group titled "vipsleepfetish2025".

-According to police reports, SoAfricano would lure victims, influence them with medications to induce sleep or a lack of consciousness, and then record private acts to be shared on his private platforms.
+According to the CID press conference, SoAfricano would lure victims, influence them with medications to induce sleep or a lack of consciousness, and then record private acts to be shared on his private platforms.

-The revelation has sparked a massive conversation about the "dirty spiritual and criminal lives" often hidden behind the facade of wealth in Accra's upscale neighbourhoods.
-While King Promise is not implicated in any wrongdoing, the video highlights how easily the suspect blended into the highest rungs of society.
+While King Promise is not implicated in any wrongdoing, the video highlights how easily the suspect could blended into the highest rungs of society.

 Read also